kurtmweber/CosmOS/doc/Devices.md

 }
 ```

-Each device driver's register function finds all instance of the specific device type, and calls `void registerDevice(struct device* dev);` to register each instance.
+Each device driver's register function finds all instance of the specific device type, and calls `void register_device(struct device* dev);` to register each instance.

 Device's are on the PCI bus can use the PCI search functions to find device instances